Methodology

 The analyzer classifies your input into one of five categories based on structural detection:

-Signed receipt
+Signed record

 Detected when input contains three base64url-encoded segments separated by dots (compact JWS format).
 The analyzer decodes the header and payload to check for specific evidence fields.